John Cena, Nikki Bella Engaged: A Look Into Their Love Story

 Nikki Bella getting engaged to John Cena is a big event in the world of WWE this year.
 Cena finally popped the question to his now-fiancée in the middle of the ring in front of the audience.
-After winning their tag team match against The Miz and Maryse, the 39-year-old wrestler took the opportunity to propose to his girlfriend saying that he has been waiting to ask her the question for so long.
+After winning their tag team match against The Miz and Maryse, the 39-year-old wrestler took the opportunity to propose to his girlfriend, saying that he has been waiting to ask her the question for so long.
 So how long have Cena and Bella been dating?

-Nikki and John have together since 2012.
+Nikki and John have been together since 2012.
 At that time, Cena was fresh from his divorce from Elizabeth Huberdeau, to whom he was married to in 2009.
 Nikki, on the other hand, wasn’t with WWE at that time because she left after her loss against Layla during the Diva’s Championship.

 It was that time when the Bella twins, Nikki and Brie, were “fired” from WWE, but as reported by Bleacher Report, it was just a part of the storyline.
 In actuality, the twins’ contracts had expired and they decided to go on a break.
 In 2013, WWE brought back the twins when it was found out that both are dating WWE superstars.
-When Nikki made her comeback, she and John have already been dating for a few months, according to reports.
+When Nikki made her comeback, she and John had already been dating for a few months, according to reports.

 The newly-engaged couple’s relationship has been public since 2012 but it became even more publicized during their appearance on Total Divas and Total Bellas.
 The couple started out as friends before they took things to the next level.
 In 2014, Nikki got candid with her relationship to Cena during an interview with Diva Dirt.
 She shared how they started their romance and revealed that he first asked her out to dinner.